-A. Establishment.
-The Planning Commission is established under the Land Use Article of the Annotated Code of Maryland as may be amended from time to time.
-B. Membership.
-The Planning Commission shall consist of seven residents of the City
+- A. Establishment.
+The Planning Commission is established under the Land Use Article of the Annotated Code of Maryland as may be amended from time to time. - B. Membership.

-B. Membership.
 The Planning Commission shall consist of seven residents of the City who have a demonstrated interest with regard to planning policy and with regard to land use matters and procedures of the City.
-The members shall be appointed by the Mayor and confirmed by the City Council.

-C. Term.
-The term of office of each member of the Planning Commission shall be as provided in the Land Use Article of the Annotated Code of Maryland as may be

-- amended from time to time.
+The members shall be appointed by the Mayor and confirmed by the City Council. - C. Term.
+The term of office of each member of the Planning Commission shall be as provided in the Land Use Article of the Annotated Code of Maryland as may be amended from time to time.
 The term of each member shall commence on July 1st of the year in the appointment is made. - D. Rules.
 The Planning Commission may adopt rules to assist the Commission in carrying out its duties under this Zoning Code. - E. Duties.
-The Planning Commission shall have the following powers and duties: - 1.
-Review all proposed amendments to this Zoning Code and Zoning Map and to report to the City Council its findings and recommendations in the manner prescribed in this Zoning Code, Chapter 21.32 and Chapter 21.34. - 2.
+The Planning Commission shall have the following powers and duties:

+- 1. Review all proposed amendments to this Zoning Code and Zoning Map and to report to the City Council its findings and recommendations in the manner prescribed in this Zoning Code, Chapter 21.32 and Chapter 21.34. - 2.
 Receive the Planning and Zoning Director's recommendations related to the effectiveness of this Zoning Code and report its conclusions and recommendations to the City Council not less frequently than once a year. - 3.
 Hear and decide applications on planned developments pursuant to the provisions of Zoning Code Chapter 21.24. - 4.
 Execute all powers conferred to Planning Commissions under the Land Use Article of the Annotated Code of Maryland as may be amended from time to time. - 5.
 On referral by the Director of Planning and Zoning of a major site design the Planning Commission shall hold a public hearing and make recommendations. - 6.
-On referral by the Director of Planning and Zoning on structures greater than three thousand two hundred fifty square feet in R2-NC zoning districts the Planning Commission shall hold a public hearing and make recommendations. - 7.
-THE PLANNING COMMISSION SHALL PROVIDE WRITTEN FINDINGS FOR EVERY APPLICATION UNDER THIS TITLE.
-THE APPLICATION SHALL BE APPROVED ONLY IF A MAJORITY OF THE MEMBERS OF THE PLANNING COMMISSION EACH FIND THAT ALL OF THE NECESSARY REVIEW CRITERIA HAVE BEEN MET.
+On referral by the Director of Planning and Zoning on structures greater than three thousand two hundred fifty square feet in R2-NC zoning districts the Planning Commission shall hold a public hearing and make recommendations. - THE PLANNING COMMISSION SHALL PROVIDE WRITTEN FINDINGS FOR EVERY APPLICATION DECISION UNDER THIS TITLE.
+APPLICATION SHALL BE APPROVED ONLY IF ATHE MAJORITY OF THE MEMBERS OF THE PLANNING COMMISSION EACH FIND THAT ALL OF THE NECESSARY REVIEW CRITERIA HAVE BEEN MET. - 8.
+FOR APPLICATIONS UNDER 21.08.030(E)3 OF THIS TITLE, THE PLANNING COMMISSION SHALL GRANT OR DENY APPLICATIONS BASED ON WHETHER THEY SATISFY ALL THE STANDARDS IMPOSED BY 21.24.090.
+THE COMMISSION MAY CONSIDER EACH STANDARD INDIVIDUALLY BUT SHALL ONLY VOTE ON THE APPLICATION AS A WHOLE.